 Next International Holocaust Remembrance DayFriday, 27 January 2023

-Brief History of the Holocaust
+A History of The Holocaust

-On an initial stage, these camps were designed for all those that were thought to be "undesirable" by the regime.
-This included war and political prisoners, Roma people, ethnic Poles, people with disabilities, and homosexuals.
+These camps were designed to imprison all those that were thought to be "undesirable" by the regime.
+Initially, this included war and political prisoners, Roma people, ethnic Poles, people with disabilities, and homosexuals.
 Eventually, the Nuremberg Laws were enacted, and Jewish people were singled out and isolated from the rest of society.

-How to Celebrate the International Holocaust Remembrance Day
+How to observe International Holocaust Remembrance Day

 There is The United States Holocaust Museum in Washington D.C., to which you can pay a visit if you're near.

-You can read books such as The Diary of Anne Frank or Night by Elie Wiesel, which provide first-hand accounts of what it was like to be Jewish in Nazi Germany, and in concentration camps.
+You can read books such as The Diary of Anne Frank or Night by Elie Wiesel, which provide first-hand accounts of what it was like to be Jewish in Nazi Germany, and concentration camps.